Ask AI

 1. User Text Input - If you toggle on Allow Users to Give Instructions, you also enable the {{ user_text_input }} variable.
 With this feature enabled, your Plugin users will get a popup window before the Plugin is actually run, prompting them for input according to instructions you’ve defined.
 Inserting this variable in your Plugin instructions is a way to directly pass in end user input.

-1. Prompts - By default an Advanced Plugin has a simple Prompt— Prompt 1.
-Inside of that box you can specify the exact template and LLM you’d like.
+1. Prompts - By default an Advanced Plugin has a simple Prompt area—Prompt 1.
+Inside of that box you can specify the exact instructions and LLM you’d like.

 • Give a strong cue as to what part of the prompt is the user’s highlighted text, which will let the AI know what part is coming from the user.
 Something like: